Skip to main content

 Configurations Page

 The Configurations page lets you set up InterSystems Network Connect, a hub you can use to connect your corporate network and your InterSystems cloud service deployments.
 First you attach your deployments to the hub.
-Then you attach one or more VPN connections or Direct Connect connections, which go from your corporate gateway devices to the hub.
+Then you attach one or more VPN connections or private circuits, which go from your corporate gateway devices to the hub.

 Note:

-If you ever want to delete a Network Connect deployment, you must detach any InterSystems cloud service deployments, VPN connections, or Direct Connect connections before proceeding.
+If you ever want to delete a Network Connect deployment, you must detach any InterSystems cloud service deployments, VPN connections, private circuits, or peer networks before proceeding.

 You cannot delete a InterSystems cloud service deployment that is attached to Network Connect.
 You must detach it before proceeding.